xc-aditya/ariflex/README.md

   ```

 ### POST /api/start
 Requests a proxy assignment for the device.
 If the device already has an assigned proxy, returns the existing one.
-Proxies are automatically released after 1 hour of inactivity.
+Proxies are automatically released after 30m of inactivity.

 #### Request Body
 ```json